itogaston/ExpressBackenGPI/README.md

 - Express.js server with RESTful API endpoints.
 - MongoDB integration for data storage.
-- Authentication and authorization mechanisms
+- Authentication and authorization mechanisms using tokens as cookies.
 - Separate controllers for managing project data.
 - Modular and organized project structure following the MVC pattern.
 - Documentation files for API specifications and examples.